 Tipping is not part of Chinese culture.
 In most restaurants, hotels, and taxis, a tip is not expected, not solicited, and in some traditional settings may be politely declined.
 This is not rudeness — it reflects a service culture where workers take pride in their role without expecting a gratuity.
-That said, tourist-facing businesses in Shanghai, Beijing, and Shenzhen are increasingly tip-aware, particularly at international hotels and restaurants catering to Western visitors.
+That said, tourist-facing businesses in Shanghai, Beijing, Shenzhen, and international hotel chains are increasingly tip-aware, particularly at venues catering to Western visitors.
+This guide explains exactly where tipping is appropriate, where it is not, and how to navigate the nuances of modern China's evolving service culture.

 At local Chinese restaurants — from street dumplings to hot pot chains — do not tip.
 The bill is the bill.
-Leaving cash on the table will likely result in staff chasing you down to return it.
-At international hotel restaurants, rooftop bars, or Western-style dining venues in first-tier cities, a small tip of 5–10% is acceptable and appreciated, though never expected.
-If a service charge is already on the bill (common at five-star hotels), no additional tip is needed.
+Leaving cash on the table will often result in staff chasing you down to return it.
+At international hotel restaurants, rooftop bars in Shanghai's Bund area, or Western-style dining venues in Beijing's Sanlitun, a small tip of 5–10% is acceptable and appreciated, though never expected.
+If a service charge is already on the bill (common at five-star international hotels), no additional tip is needed.

 DiDi (the dominant ride-hailing app in China) and metered taxis do not have a tip feature in most contexts.
 Pay the fare shown.
 Rounding up a few yuan is fine but not expected.
-For airport runs with heavy luggage, a CNY 5–10 gesture is kind but not obligatory.
-Drivers are professionals and do not depend on tips.
+For airport runs with heavy luggage, a CNY 5–10 gesture is kind but entirely optional.
+Taxi and DiDi drivers in China are professionals who do not depend on tips — they earn a regulated wage or commission from the app.

-If you want to tip and the person declines, offer once more with a smile and a thank you — a gentle second offer is culturally acceptable.
+If you want to tip and the person declines, offer once more with a smile and a thank you — a gentle second offer is culturally acceptable in China.
 If they decline again, accept it graciously.
-Insisting is impolite.
+Insisting a third time is considered impolite and creates discomfort for the recipient.

 Is tipping rude in China?

-Not rude, but unusual.
-In traditional settings, staff may decline a tip or be confused by it.
-At international hotels and tourist restaurants, small tips are understood and accepted.
+Not rude, but unusual in traditional settings.
+Staff may decline or be confused by it.
+At international hotels and tourist restaurants in major cities, small tips are understood and accepted.

 Do I tip at Chinese restaurants?

-At local Chinese restaurants, no. At international or hotel restaurants in Shanghai or Beijing, a small tip (5–10%) is optional and appreciated.
+At local Chinese restaurants, no. At international or hotel restaurants in Shanghai, Beijing, or Guangzhou, a small tip (5–10%) is optional and appreciated.
+Check the bill for any existing service charge first.

 Should I tip my tour guide in China?

-Yes — for private guides, CNY 50–100 for a full day is appropriate.
-For group tours, CNY 20–50 per person is standard on international packages.
+Yes — for private guides, CNY 50–100 for a full day is appropriate and appreciated.
+For group tours sold through international companies, CNY 20–50 per person per day is the standard guideline.

 Can I tip in USD in China?